LeEricCH/shadcn-next-workflows/README.md

-# Workflow Example with React Flows, Next.js & Shadcn
+# Enhanced Workflow Builder with React Flows, Next.js & Shadcn

-This is a sample project that demonstrates how to build and visualize interactive workflows using React Flows, Next.js, and Shadcnui.
-The project includes validation for incomplete flows and provides modular components for easy future node creation.
+This project is a fork and expansion of [nobruf/shadcn-next-workflows](https://github.com/nobruf/shadcn-next-workflows), enhanced with additional features and improvements.
+It demonstrates how to build and visualize interactive workflows using React Flows, Next.js, and Shadcnui, with expanded functionality for a more robust workflow building experience.

 ## Screenshots